S3 features

 Stop an in-progress multi-part upload (MPU).

-No new parts may be uploaded to that MPU ID.
+No new parts can be uploaded to that MPU ID.
 Incomplete uploads are removed.

 s3:CompleteMultiPartUpLoad